 The robotics industry is constantly changing and evolving.
 New robotics technologies and developments in automation are quickly creating exciting career opportunities at every education level – from micro-credentials to PhDs.
 Here is where you can learn more about robotics careers in manufacturing and how these new technologies are benefiting workers

 Robotics competitions serve as a gateway to capturing the imagination of students from all walks of life and establishing an interest and passion for STEM education.
 These competitions act as a place where kids can get together and showcase their technical skills, creativity, and problem-solving abilities.
-More than just a contest, robotics competitions offer a unique blend of excitement and education.
+More than just a contest, robotics competitions offer a unique blend of excitement and education, advancing STEM education without the lectures or dense textbooks that can scare students away from the hard sciences.

 A typical robotics competition for students, such as the REC VEX, is an engaging and educational event that introduces science, technology, engineering, and math (STEM) concepts through hands-on learning.
 These competitions are part of the REC Foundation's VEX family of robotics programs, which includes 1.1 million students in 70 countries.
 The programs are designed to inspire students from elementary school through college.